DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests.md

         }
     ```

-* After `_onConfigureResponse` is handled, the `onResponse` method is called.
+* After all the necessary preparations are done, the `onResponse` method is called.
 This method is abstract in the base class.
 Override it in the descendant to handle the request sending.

     ```js
     onResponse (/*ResponseEvent event*/) {